 On the 2nd Saturday and 4th Saturday of the month, West End members meet at 1:30 p.m. for study of this classic text on ethics by Moses Hayyim Luzzatto, using the new JPS edition translated by Rabbi Mordecai Kaplan and including new commentary.
 Led by Susan Schorr.

-Havdalah Project (the second Saturday of each month, unless otherwise announced)
+The "Way of Creation" Havdalah Program (the second Saturday of each month, unless otherwise announced**)

 Beginning February 11th @ 6pm* and continuing on the Second Saturday of each month**

 The workshop will be led by activist-artist and WES member Joshua (Greenberg) Wight, inspired by his own work with Julia Cameron's "The Artist's Way" guide to creativity, which he will be adapting to Jewish themes and Reconstructionist concepts and values.